microsoft/nni/docs/source/feature_engineering/gbdt_selector.rst

   **lgb_params** (dict, require) - The parameters for lightgbm model.
 The detail you could reference `here <https://lightgbm.readthedocs.io/en/latest/Parameters.html>`__

 *
   **eval_ratio** (float, require) - The ratio of data size.
-It's used for split the eval data and train data from self.X.
+It's used to split the eval data and train data from self.X.

 *
   **early_stopping_rounds** (int, require) - The early stopping setting in lightgbm.
 The detail you could reference `here <https://lightgbm.readthedocs.io/en/latest/Parameters.html>`__.